PlatformAwareProgramming/CloudClusters.jl/README.md

 21
 ```

 The user may orchestrate the processing power of multiple clusters to execute computations of their interest, independent of their providers.
 This is _multicluster computation_.
-However, it is important to note that communication operations between processes placed at nodes of different clusters (inter-cluster communication), mainly when these clusters are deployed at different IaaS providers, must be used with care, only when strictly necessary and asynchronously, if possible, trying to overlap high communication overheads with useful computations.
+However, it is important to note that communication operations between processes placed at nodes of different clusters (inter-cluster communication), mainly when these clusters are deployed at different IaaS providers, must be used with care due to the high communication cost, only when necessary and overlapping communication and computation using asynchronous operations,.

 ## Interrupting and resuming a cluster